wcm-io/io.wcm.wcm.core.components/src/site/markdown/index.md

 ### Overview

-Adobe provides AEM developers with a set of [Core Components][adobe-core-compoonents] that should be the starting point for every AEM application.
+Adobe provides AEM developers with a set of [Core Components][adobe-core-components] that should be the starting point for every AEM application.
 The wcm.io WCM Core Components enhance the Adobe Core Components and introduces centrally managed handling for links, media and rich text by leveraging the [wcm.io Handler][wcmio-handler] modules.
 You can quickly try them out in a local AEM instance by installing the [wcm.io WCM Core Component Library][component-library].

 Features added to the Core Components: